elastisys/ck8s-cluster/README.md

 # Overview

 The Elastisys Compliant Kubernetes (ECK) A1 demo platform runs two Kubernetes clusters.
-One called "system services" and one called "customer".
+One called "service" and one called "workload".

-The system service cluster provides observability, log aggregation, private container registry with vulnerability scanning and authentication using the following services:
+The _service cluster_ provides observability, log aggregation, private container registry with vulnerability scanning and authentication using the following services: